bbli/kaggle_whale_identification/README.md

 ## Data Exploration
-* Large imbalence of new whales /lots of whale types with just one sample
-    * Leave in for now
+* Large imbalence of new whales /lots of whale types with just one sample -> Leave in for now
-* images of the flank can be small relative to entire image -> train specifically these against same label?
+* images of the flank can be small relative to entire image
+    * train specifically these against same label?
-    -> online community uses bounding boxes for image processing.
+    * online community uses bounding boxes for image processing.
 How easy is it to automate this?
-    * Don't care for now
+    -> Don't care for now

 * images can be of different sizes
-    * Resize for now
+    -> Resize for now
 ##TODO
 * learn data augmentation library -> look at the example on Kaggle

-* get more samples from server
+* test if having more fully connected layers help
+    * perhaps dimension is too high
+* test whether compare pairwise rather than all n^2 is sufficent

-nearest neighbors at the end
+* nearest neighbors at the end
 ## Plan